cf-x/chip/README.md

 - Use of the dataset is restricted to **non-commercial research only**.
 - Redistribution or re-identification attempts are strictly prohibited.

 ---

-## ⚖️ RW-MPJPE Weights

-To address the **clinical importance of different joints** in evaluating pose accuracy, we introduce **RW-MPJPE (Risk-Weighted MPJPE)**.
-- The weighting schema was defined by ICU nurse experts.
-- Full details of the weights are provided in [RW-MPJPE-weights.md](RW-MPJPE-weights.md).

----